Upper Pinelands, Queensland: Education

-Thee are no schools in Pinelands.
-The nearest government primary schools are Haden State School in Haden to the west and Crows Nest State School in Crows Nest to the east.
-The nearest government secondary schools are Crows Nest State School (to Year 10) and Highfields State Secondary College (to Year 12) in Highfields, Toowoomba, to the south.
+There are no schools in Pinelands.
+The nearest government primary schools are Haden State School in Haden to the west and Crow's Nest State School in Crows Nest to the east.
+The nearest government secondary schools are Crow's Nest State School (to Year 10) and Highfields State Secondary College (to Year 12) in Highfields, Toowoomba, to the south.